-and attend the Workforce Development Champions Forum webinar
+Attend the Workforce Development Champions Forum Webinar Feb.
+1

 - Guest speaking or guest lecturing virtually or in-person, which enables students to make connections between their coursework and real-life careers.

 - Serving as an advisor virtually or in-person by identifying, developing and regularly reviewing curriculum or serving on an advisory board or committee.

 - Donating equipment to ensure students have access to appropriate instruments for their respective career fields.

 - Providing job shadowing opportunities virtually or in-person so students can see real-world examples of careers in action.

 - Offering internships virtually or in-person, to connect students to industry experts.

 - Hosting teacher externships virtually or in-person to help instructors and faculty keep pace with the rapidly changing workplace.